Pablo Neruda: Second return to Chile

 By 1952, the González Videla government was on its last legs, weakened by corruption scandals.
 The Chilean Socialist Party was in the process of nominating Salvador Allende as its candidate for the September 1952 presidential elections and was keen to have the presence of Neruda, by now Chile's most prominent left-wing literary figure, to support the campaign.
 Neruda returned to Chile in August of that year and rejoined Delia del Carril, who had traveled ahead of him some months earlier, but the marriage was crumbling.
-Del Carril eventually learned of his affair with Matilde Urrutia and he sent her back to Chile in 1955.
+Del Carril eventually learned of his affair with Matilde Urrutia, and he sent her back to Chile in 1955.
 She convinced the Chilean officials to lift his arrest, allowing Urrutia and Neruda to go to Capri, Italy.
 Now united with Urrutia, Neruda would, aside from many foreign trips and a stint as Allende's ambassador to France from 1970 to 1973, spend the rest of his life in Chile.

 By this time, Neruda enjoyed worldwide fame as a poet, and his books were being translated into virtually all the major languages of the world.
-He vigorously denounced the United States during the Cuban Missile Crisis and later in the decade he likewise repeatedly condemned the U.S. for its involvement in the Vietnam War.
+He vigorously denounced the United States during the Cuban Missile Crisis and later in the decade repeatedly condemned the U.S. for its involvement in the Vietnam War.
 But being one of the most prestigious and outspoken left-wing intellectuals alive, he also attracted opposition from ideological opponents.
 The Congress for Cultural Freedom, an anti-communist organization covertly established and funded by the U.S. Central Intelligence Agency, adopted Neruda as one of its primary targets and launched a campaign to undermine his reputation, reviving the old claim that he had been an accomplice in the attack on Leon Trotsky in Mexico City in 1940.
-The campaign became more intense when it became known that Neruda was a candidate for the 1964 Nobel Prize, which was eventually awarded to Jean-Paul Sartre (who rejected it).
+The campaign became more intense when it became known that Neruda was a candidate for the 1964 Nobel Prize, which was eventually awarded to Jean-Paul Sartre. (who rejected it).